evereverland/2022/introduction.md

 ## Vision

-Help people to -  as Kurt Vonnegut - "notice when you are happy, and exclaim or murmur or think at some point, 'If this isn't nice, I don't know what is.”
+Help people to -  as Kurt Vonnegut said - "notice when you are happy, and exclaim or murmur or think at some point, 'If this isn't nice, I don't know what is.'”

 ## Slogans that Sizzle